Epsylene/trout/README.md

-Interpreter for a simple dynamically-typed programming language, from the book [*Crafting Interpreters*](https://craftinginterpreters.com/) by Robert Nystrom, implemented in Rust.
-The program consists of three main parts:
+Interpreter for a simple dynamically-typed programming language, from the book [*Crafting Interpreters*](https://craftinginterpreters.com/) by Robert Nystrom, implemented in Rust with some changes along the way.
+The program consists of four main parts:

 1. A scanner that reads the source code, either from a file or a REPL, and produces a sequence of tokens.
 2. A parser that produces an abstract sintax tree from the sequence of tokens.
+3. A resolver that performs static analysis on the AST.
-3. An interpreter that traverses the AST and executes the code.
+4. An interpreter that traverses the AST and executes the code.

 ## Sintax